operdeck/datacleaning/README.md

-Getting and Cleaning Data Course Project
+#Getting and Cleaning Data Course Project

 author: Otto Perdeck

+---

 Files in the repository: